herdiansc/go-cms/README.md

 - Authentication using JWT
 - Dockerized
 - Integration testing

+## Deployment to Production
+Deployment can be done using jenkins.
+The sample of jenkinsfile provided in `Jenkinsfile.sample` this file is the general template template to push and deploy a service to remote server

 ## DB Schema
 Here is the db schema used in this service: